 (3) advertisers would be likely to pay more for such targeted waypoint usage.

 It’s kind of interesting to consider how traveling directions and advertisements might mesh together in the future.
-Imagine being able to customize your driving directions to see the types of waypoints and ads that you might be most interested in.
-So, for instance, on a lunch time journey, you may ask to see all of the mexican and chinese restuarants along the way.
+Imagine being able to customize your driving directions to see the types of waypoints and ads you might be most interested in.
+So, for instance, on a lunchtime journey, you may ask to see all of the Mexican and Chinese restaurants along the way.
 Or all of the antique shops.

-I imagine that you could put together a pretty nice shopping day road trip.
+I imagine that you could put together a pretty nice shopping day road trip using customized travel directions.

 Why do I have a suspicion that I’ll be asked to help plot a few of those out?